per1234/.github/workflow-templates/assets/dependabot/README.md

 ### Note

-Dependabot's PRs will sometimes try to pin to the patch version of the action (e.g., updating `uses: foo/bar@v1` to `uses: foo/bar@v2.3.4`).
+Dependabot's PRs will occasionally propose to pin to the patch version of the action (e.g., updating `uses: foo/bar@v1` to `uses: foo/bar@v2.3.4`).
 When the action author has [provided a major version ref](https://docs.github.com/en/actions/creating-actions/about-actions#using-release-management-for-actions), use that instead (e.g., `uses: foo/bar@v2`).
 Once the major version has been updated in the workflow, Dependabot should not submit an update PR again until the next major version bump.

-So even if the PRs from Dependabot are not always exactly correct, their value lies in bringing the maintainer's attention to the fact that the action version in use is outdated.
+So even when the PRs from Dependabot are not exactly correct, they still have value in bringing the maintainer's attention to the fact that the action version in use is outdated.
 The effort needed to manually adjust the ref when this happens is trivial.

 Dependabot will automatically close its PR once the workflow has been updated.